wolfSSL/wolfssl/README.md

-and excellent cross platform support. wolfSSL supports industry standards up to the current [TLS 1.3](https://www.wolfssl.com/tls13) and DTLS 1.2, is up to 20 times smaller than OpenSSL, and offers progressive ciphers such as ChaCha20, Curve25519, NTRU, and Blake2b.
+and excellent cross platform support. wolfSSL supports industry standards up to the current [TLS 1.3](https://www.wolfssl.com/tls13) and DTLS 1.2, is up to 20 times smaller than OpenSSL, and offers progressive ciphers such as ChaCha20, Curve25519, Blake2b and OQS TLS 1.3 groups.
 User benchmarking and feedback reports dramatically better performance when using wolfSSL over OpenSSL.

 wolfSSL is powered by the wolfCrypt cryptography library.
 Two versions of wolfCrypt have been FIPS 140-2 validated (Certificate #2425 and